A Collection of Resources Related To Starting An Expediting Business

 A few cons:

-- The cost of buying an established business is usually higher than starting your own, etc.
+- The cost of buying an established business is usually higher than starting your own, because of goodwill

 Expediting Business Franchise Opportunities